Madonna (nickname): Sourcing and scope

-The label was used not only by music-related outlets, but appeared in outlets of generalized interest from mass media, including headlines.
-Figures like Mylène Farmer have even their Madonna-associated nickname in their biography profile by their record label (Universal Music France).
+The label was used by mass media, outside of music-related publications.
+A performer like Mylène Farmer have even their Madonna-associated nickname in their biography profile by their record label (Universal Music France).
 Media often described it as a "nickname", "moniker" or "title" using descriptions such as "dubbed", "named", "widely", "sometimes", "frequently", "known", "hailed" or "branded" by "many" or "by some".
 Such illustrative examples of previous claims include film director Deeyah Khan to singers Anitta, Brenda Fassie, Mylène Farmer, Pandora and Anita Mui from an array sources such as The Independent, The Guardian, BBC News, News24, Billboard and O Globo among many others.
 Korean Broadcasting System commented with Uhm Jung-hwa, that she is "often praised" as "the Korean Madonna".

 Some nicknames, however, were applied in a determined region, or from an international perspective instead of their own country or vice versa.
 In Russia Beyond, Vasily Shumov wrote the examples of Russian female pop singers, explaining they don't have an "equivalent" Russian female musician with famous West music figures such as Madonna.
 Conversely, many Russian female singers were called a Madonna by overseas press, from Alla Pugacheva to Anna Netrebko and Irene Nelson among many others.
 In 2004, two articles from Czech newspaper Mladá fronta DNES similarly discussed they still missing to have a national-equivalent Madonna (Česká Madonna).
 Names proposed ranged from Anna K, Dara Rolins to Helena Vondráčková, Petra Janů and Bára Basiková among others.
 With Vondráčková it was said that "would not be out of the question in the future"; in Basiková's case, Czech website Musicserver discussed her possibility.
 In Latvia, journalist and founder of Mikrofona ieraksti, Elita Mīlgrāve told Baltic News Network, that they don't have a "Latvian Madonna" but they might have one day.